List of Emmerdale characters introduced in 2014: Lachlan White

 In November 2016, Lachlan finally confesses to the police that he shot Lawrence but conceals Chrissie's involvement in framing Andy.
 The Whites are in shock when they learn that Lachlan has been charged with attempted murder and perverting the course of justice.
 Whilst in prison, Lachlan meets his cell-mate Gerry Roberts (Shaun Thomas).
 Gerry then gives Lachlan a black eye, which makes Chrissie feel sorry for her son, so she gives Lachlan a Porsche when he is released, to make him feel better.
 When Lachlan visits Gerry in prison, he thanks him, as Chrissie will give Lachlan anything as she feels sorry for him.
 When Gerry is released he turns up at Home Farm and after making up a story to Chrissie, saying that his family are either in prison or in rehab, she agrees to let him stay for a few days.
 After Lachlan tells Gerry that he is yet to lose his virginity, Gerry arranges for him to have sex with a prostitute, for experience for when he sleeps with his girlfriend, Belle.
 However, Lachlan refuses to go through with the plan.

 In summer 2017, Chrissie begins to manipulate Rakesh and while he is preparing to go on the run, he attempts to rob Home Farm, leading to a fight between him and Lachlan with Lachlan getting punched to the ground by Rakesh.
-During this confrontation, Rakesh's wife Priya Sharma (Fiona Wade) walks in and instead of calling the police, allows Rakesh to escape, telling him to try and be happy, however they are both unaware that Lachlan is listening to their every word.
+During this confrontation, Rakesh's wife Priya Sharma (Fiona Wade) walks in and instead of calling the police, allows Rakesh to escape, telling him to try to be happy, however they are both unaware that Lachlan is listening to their every word.
 When the police arrive at the house they arrest Priya, after Lachlan informs them of what Priya said.
 Lachlan later goes missing after Belle breaks up with him, much to Chrissie's despair, however everyone is unaware that Lachlan is actually hiding in the attic and faking his disappearance to gain sympathy and until the Whites see Robert for what he really is.
 It later transpires that Robert has been manipulating the Whites, and following the revelation, Lachlan returns home.